takanori88/wwa2project/src/data/glossary.md

 Sometimes, a mirror doesn’t just reflect—it asks back.
 **And in WWA², that mirror tends to have a voice.
 We call it AI.**

+## WWA² = (WWA)²
+“Who we are when we ask” naturally amplifies itself.
+Mathematically, the parentheses are correct.
+But visually, they clutter the phrase.
+So we left them out.
+After all, the more questions you carry, the more parentheses you tend to gather.

 ## Season

 The journey of this ZINE is structured into seasons, much like chapters in a long dialogue.